csmiguel/eliomys/README.md

 # Complete mitogenome of the garden dormouse (_Eliomys quercinus_)

 Giovanni Forcina, Miguel-Camacho Sanchez, Anna Cornellas, Jennifer Leonard.
-Complete mitogenome of the garden dormouse (_Eliomys quercinus_): a new tool for the genetic monitoring of a fast-declining European small mammal. submitted.
+Complete mitogenome of the garden dormouse (_Eliomys quercinus_): a new resource for the genetic monitoring of a fast-declining European small mammal. submitted.

 ## Mitogenome assembly and annotation
 Adapter trimming and minimal quality filtering on the 3' end were performed with [cutadapt 2.10](https://doi.org/10.14806/ej.17.1.200) using [script1](src/1.trim-fastq.sh).